Los Angeles Race and Color Discrimination Lawyer

 - RACIALLY MOTIVATED POLICIES: an employer may have created a hostile working environment when they try to cater to customer’s racial preferences.
 For example, when a Nursing Home employer creates a policy that white patients cannot be treated by black nurses, a hostile working environment is present.

-HAVING AN ATTORNEY BY YOUR SIDE GREATLY INCREASES THE CHANCE FOR RECOVERY.
+HAVING RACE AND COLOR DISCRIMINATION LAWYER BY YOUR SIDE GREATLY INCREASES THE CHANCE FOR RECOVERY.

 Talk to a Los Angeles Race Discrimination Lawyer today.
 We offer free consultations and you pay nothing unless we win.